-Starting from the beginning with opening your very own midwifery practice can be overwhelming and daunting.
+Setting up your midwifery practice from the beginning can be overwhelming and daunting.
 Take things day by day.
 Make list of things to do: supply ordering, marketing, business plan, funds, birth assistants, malpractice insurance, legal paperwork like CLIA, business entity registry, consultation arrangements, and license to practice in state.

 Find a mentor in your area to help you.
 Make it a win-win situation, offer to work in her office as a volunteer while the midwife is showing you her business model and providing YEARS of knowledge with running an independent midwifery practice.
 Midwives getting close to retiring want to pass on their skills and wisdom.
 Your practice will grow much faster having the next retiring midwife as your practice the main referral source for her clients.
 Talk about a cheap way to market your practice by taking over on another midwife’s caseload when she decides to end practicing midwifery.